Delta Creator Delta Creator

 One you have decide the file actually did change, you can send the changes.

 For each file type you write a chunker.
 It divides the file into chunks.
 For a text file, it may divide at each newline character.
-For an MSWord file it may divide at each paragraph.
+For a MSWord file it may divide at each paragraph.
 For a FORTH BLK file, it might divide at each 1024 bytes.
 For a Btree file it chunks out each record…

 Then you compute a hash on each chunk of the original file and index it in a Hashtable along with a reference offset and length into the old file.
 You don’t put the text itself in the Hashtable.

 To compose the delta file, you look at each chunk in the new file.
-You compute its hash, and look it up in your Hashtable.
+You compute its hash and look it up in your Hashtable.
 If you find a match, you make a note that the chunk can be had from offset/length of the old file.
 If you don’t find a match, you have to insert the chunk from the new file into your delta file.
 Very often you will get a sequential run of matching chunks from the old file.
 In your notes, you can collapse these entries into one big offset/length reference.

 Creating delta files of *.exe and *.com files requires some special handling.
 Experiment by adding a single instruction to a program and notice how that tiny change ripples and cause changes throughout the rest of the file.
-The idea is to send only the fact that one extra instruction was added, and somehow generate all the rippling side effects instead of transmitting them.
+The idea is to send only the fact that one extra instruction was added and somehow generate all the rippling side effects instead of transmitting them.

 Once you have these low level tools in place, set up a scheme so that customers are automatically kept up to date from a master copy, using the Internet.
 The scheme should recover even if customer should accidentally delete files, corrupt files, or restore out of date files.